Cowan–Reines neutrino experiment: Potential for experiment

 A water molecule is composed of an oxygen and two hydrogen atoms, and most of the hydrogen atoms of water have a single proton for a nucleus.
 Those protons can serve as targets for antineutrinos, so that simple water can serve as a primary detecting material.
 The hydrogen atoms are so weakly bound in water that they can be viewed as free protons for the neutrino interaction.
 The interaction mechanism of neutrinos with heavier nuclei, those with several protons and neutrons, is more complicated, since the constituent protons are strongly bound within the nuclei.

 Setup

 Given the small chance of interaction of a single neutrino with a proton, neutrinos could only be observed using a huge neutrino flux.
 Beginning in 1951, Cowan and Reines, both then scientists at Los Alamos, New Mexico, initially thought that neutrino bursts from the atomic weapons tests that were then occurring could provide the required flux.
+For a neutrino source, they proposed using an atomic bomb.
+Permission for this was obtained from the laboratory director, Norris Bradbury.
+The plan was to detonate a "20-kiloton nuclear bomb, comparable to that dropped on Hiroshima, Japan".
+The detector was proposed to be dropped at the moment of explosion into a hole 40 meters from the detonation site "to catch the flux at its maximum"; it was named "El Monstro".
 They eventually used a nuclear reactor as a source of neutrinos, as advised by Los Alamos physics division leader J.M.B.
 Kellogg.
 The reactor had a neutrino flux of 5×10^13 neutrinos per second per square centimeter, far higher than any flux attainable from other radioactive sources.
-A detector consisting of two tanks of water was employed, offering a huge number of potential targets in the protons of the water.
+The source specifically was beta minus decay from fission products, creating electron antineutrinos, for example in the fission production iodine-131: